A Step-by-Step Guide on Process Mapping

 Best Practices and Methods for Business Process Mapping

 Quality professionals working according to the Six Sigma principles refer to process mapping as Business Process Architecture.
 This process, however, implies the existence of a series of cross-functional flowcharts with different levels of detail (from 0 to 4, 0 representing the least amount of detail and steps and 4 being the most detailed, in which all tasks, no matter how small, are represented).

 ISO 9001 encourages a different approach, focused on quality management and the understanding of the internal correlations between the steps as well as with other processes – focusing on the impact these interactions have on the overall quality of management.

 Value stream mapping incorporating best practices from lean manufacturing and is used to improve the flow of information or materials required to service a customer or produce a product.
 This method to mapping is an end-to-end approach and is ideal when looking to reduce cycle time or implement lean practices.

-All in all, it’s considered a good practice to write your process steps on sticky-notes, place them in the right order, and draw lines to and from the notes.
-This good ol’ fashioned strategy may be the best solution to first mapping out your business processes.
+All in all, it’s considered good practice to write your process steps on sticky notes, arrange them in the right order and draw lines to and from the notes.
+This good old-fashioned strategy may be the best solution to first mapping out your business processes.